remmzytom/Weather_classification_system/README.md

 ### conclusion
 #### Achievements in This Weather Classification Use Case
 ###### Highly Accurate Weather Prediction:
-- The Random Forest Classifier achieved a high accuracy of 99.95%, meaning it can predict different weather conditions (rainy, sunny, cloudy, and stormy) with almost perfect precision.
+- **The Random Forest Classifier achieved a high accuracy of 99.95%**, meaning it can predict different weather conditions (rainy, sunny, cloudy, and stormy) with almost perfect precision.
 Balanced Data for Better Predictions:

-- To handle the imbalance in weather labels (with "rainy" being much more frequent), data resampling techniques like SMOTE were used.
+- To handle the imbalance in weather labels (with "rainy" being much more frequent), data resampling techniques like **SMOTE** were used.
 This balanced the dataset, allowing the model to perform well on all weather types.
 Feature Importance Analysis:

 - The model identified the most important environmental factors, such as carbon monoxide, nitrogen dioxide, and atmospheric pressure, which are key in determining weather patterns.
 Model Comparison and Validation:

-- Multiple models were tested (SVM, Decision Trees, AdaBoost), and Random Forest was chosen as the best performing one after cross-validation, ensuring the most reliable predictions.
+- Multiple models were tested **(SVM, Decision Trees, AdaBoost)**, and **Random Forest** was chosen as the best performing one after cross-validation, ensuring the most reliable predictions.
 Data Visualization Insights:

 - Clear visualizations helped understand how environmental factors like wind speed, temperature, and pressure change over time, supporting the weather classification and providing additional insights for stakeholders.